mohimanilab/DistributionSensitiveBucketing/README.md

 * s_1000_100_0.05_0.05.fasta
 * q_1000_100_0.05_0.05.fasta

-The first two files could be inputs to **DSBMain** while the last two are the data in .fasta format.
+The first two files are simply sequences extracted from _.fasta_ files without header lines that can be used for other purposes.